Sutter Avenue–Rutland Road station: Station layout

 This is the northernmost station on the IRT New Lots Line.
-To the north, the line curves west under Eastern Parkway and goes underground to become the IRT Eastern Parkway Line.
+North of the station, the line curves west under Eastern Parkway and ramps down underground to become the IRT Eastern Parkway Line.
 The Manhattan-bound track goes underneath the New Lots Avenue-bound track on the south side of the IRT Eastern Parkway Line.
 A center track begins at a bumper block near the tunnel portal and merges with the two express tracks of the Eastern Parkway line south of Utica Avenue.
+South of the station, the line curves east above Livonia Avenue and continues along that route with six more stops.

 Exits

 This station has one elevated station house beneath the platforms and tracks.
 Two staircases from the center of each platform go down to a waiting area/crossunder, where a turnstile bank provides access to/from the station.
 Outside fare control, there is a token booth and two staircases facing in opposite directions going down to the east side of East 98th Street at the T-intersection of Rutland Road.
 The north staircase is near the southern corner of the T-intersection of Sutter Avenue and East 98th Street.
 A third staircase goes down to the northwest corner of East 98th Street and Rutland Road.